 Sarah Kussy was a versatile and accomplished leader of American Jewry who devoted her educational training and organizational skills to the community throughout her long life.
 She was a founder and leader of a constellation of significant Jewish organizations, including Hadassah and the United Synagogue Women’s League, both of which named her an honorary national vice president.
 Through her many associations, Kussy worked to change the face of Jewish education, Zionist activities, and women’s participation in Jewish American communal life.
 Her energy, erudition, and leadership inspired Jewish women and educators across North America.

 Born in Newark, New Jersey, on June 27, 1869, Kussy was the fourth child of six born to one of Newark’s most established Jewish families.
 In later years, Kussy wrote a chronicle, never published, of her parents’ history since their mid-nineteenth-century arrival in America.
 In this evocative memoir, she chronicled not only the fortunes of one immigrant family, but, through their experiences, the rise of an entire Jewish community.
-Gustav Kussy and Bella (Bloch) Kussy, both born and raised in Germany, managed a successful butcher shop in Newark while maintaining a traditional Jewish home for their six children: Bertha, Meyer, Herman, Sarah, Nathan, and Joseph.
-Her parents’ emphasis on education, both religious and secular, was transmitted to Kussy throughout her formative years.
-After completing public school and studies at New York University’s Extension Department, she attended the Jewish Theological Seminary’s Teachers Institute and graduated in its first class, in 1906.
-She became a teacher in several schools in the Newark area, teaching for thirty-five years at Camden Street Public School, at Congregation Oheb Shalom’s religious school, and at several other Hebrew schools in the city.
+Gustav Kussy, born in Kraschowitz, Bohemia, in the Austrian Empire, and Bella (Bloch) Kussy, born and raised in Germany, managed a successful butcher shop in Newark while maintaining a traditional Jewish home for their six children: Bertha, Meyer, Herman, Sarah, Nathan, and Joseph, as well as a set of twins who died.
+Sarah was very close to her older sister Bertha, who partly raised her; Bertha washed her, dressed her, made her clothing, and taught her how to read before she entered school.

 Sarah Kussy died in Newark on October 2, 1956.
 Toward the end of her life, she was honored by a number of organizations.
 She received a citation for Jewish cultural leadership from the Jewish Education Association of Essex County, New Jersey, and saw the Newark Hadassah chapter renamed after her.
 Perhaps the most enduring tribute to her tireless work and Zionist commitment came in 1950, when the Northern New Jersey branch of Hadassah donated ten thousand trees to Israel to be planted as the Sarah Kussy Forest.
 It is this living tribute, as well as the organizations Kussy helped to found, that preserves the memory of this remarkable and gifted leader of American Jewry.

 “Reminiscences of Jewish Life in Newark, NJ.”
 YIVO Annual of Jewish Social Science 6 (1951): 177–186.

 Obituary.
-NYTimes, October 3, 1956, 33:3; WWIAJ (1938).
+NYTimes, October 3, 1956, 33:3.